 Once a business has gone through this process it has a blueprint against which to ensure all marketing communications and activity align to.

-If something does not align to the strategy – either in messaging, audience or performance metrics, then you should not be wasting resource on this activity.
+When something does not align to the strategy – either in messaging, audience or performance metrics, then you should not be wasting resource on this activity.

 If you are literally trying “lots of stuff” to see what works, then it is a very slow and expensive way to market your business.
 With a strategy you will be able to evaluate quickly whether the activity is the correct one.
 You will also be able to spend more time on tweaking the activity to maximise the returns.